coding-sailor/hc3-scenes/samsung-ac/README.md

 # Samsung AC - Smart Air Conditioning Control

+## ⚠️ DEPRECATED

+**This scene is deprecated.** SmartThings Personal Access Tokens (PATs) created after December 30, 2024 are only valid for 24 hours.
+For continuous access, SmartThings recommends using OAuth2 authorization code flow instead.

+**Recommended solution:** Utilize the [Fibaro SmartThings AC QuickApp](https://github.com/coding-sailor/hc3-smartthings-qa) in combination with a block scene to implement this functionality.

+## Overview

 This scene automatically manages air conditioning power through SmartThings integration.
 It monitors door/window sensors and turns off the AC when doors or windows are left open for extended periods.

 ## Functionality